eisenhardtj/cs234-group-7/README.md

 ```sql
 CREATE USER 'project'@'localhost' IDENTIFIED BY 'project';
 ```
-then enter the following command:
+Then enter the following command:
 ```sql
 GRANT ALL PRIVILEGES ON *.* TO 'project'@'localhost' WITH GRANT OPTION;
 ```
-after you can enter quit into the terminal.
+After you can enter quit into the terminal.
 ```sql
 quit
 ```